Manage Network

 In the navigation menu on the left, click Network Topology and follow these steps:

-4. Click the Routed Subnets checkbox to disable or enable this feature.
+Routed Subnetscheckbox to disable or enable this feature. - Click on the

 Use the following command to enable/disable the Routed Subnet setting in your network: